art03javier/codecademy-project-challenge-9.1/README.md

-# codecademy-project-challenge-9.1
-an implementation of codecademy project challenge to build a Company home page with flexbox.
 Project Goals
-In this project, I'll be using flexbox to design and build the layout for a company’s homepage.
-I can choose to build a new homepage for an existing company or imagine my own dream company!​
+In this project, I used flexbox to design and build the layout for a company’s homepage.
+I choose to build a new homepage for an imaginary company!​
 This project include:
 1. A title and logo or splash image.
 2. A mission statement or brief description of the company.